DanielrdMorais/SelfDrivingMPC/README.md

  - Graphics: Nvidia GeForce GTX 970
  - Memory: 16GB

-This page is for demonstration purposes only, if you want to know more information, please contact me
+<sup>This page is for demonstration purposes only, if you want to know more information, please contact me</sup>